 Variables Prevalence

 Autosplenectomy 46.8%

 Avascular necrosis of bones 18.9%

 Leg ulcers 12.7%

 Pulmonary hypertension 11.5%

 Chronic renal disease 8.3%

 Coronary heart disease 7.7%

 Digital clubbing 6.5%

 Stroke 6.5%

 Exitus 5.3%

-Chronic obstructive pulmonary disease 4.7%
+Chronic obstructive pulmonary 4.7%

+disease

 Cirrhosis 3.2%

-Parallel to these physical and clinical improvements, the mean number of sexual intercourse per month increased from 2.0 \pm 1.3 (0-7) before the therapy to 6.8 \pm 2.4 (0-13) after the therapy (p<0.001).
-During the 7-year follow-up period, we detected hepatotoxicity just in 13 acute painful crises among 1,211 episodes, totally (1.0%).
-Interestingly, two of the patients were females with a mean age of 38.5 years and 11 cases were males with a mean age of 32.3 years.
+a mean age of 38.5 years and 11 cases were male with a mean age of 32.3 years.
 So the hepatotoxicity during acute painful crises was significantly higher in males (6.5% versus 1.1%, p<0.001).
 All of the cases healed completely with withdrawal of all of the medications but not hydroxyurea alone.
 The solitary adverse effect of hydroxyurea therapy was bone marrow suppression with prominent anemia in higher dosages during the 7-year follow-up period.
 It was seen in seven females (4.1%) with a mean age of 36.5 years and nine males with a mean age of 28.0 years (5.3%, p>0.05), and they completely healed with transient withdrawal and decreased dosages of hydroxyurea thereafter.
-Just in a male patient with an age of 22 years, we needed to support with two units of RBCs suspensions due to the symptomatic palpitation.
+Just in one male patient with an age of 22 years, we needed to support with two units of RBCs suspensions due to the symptomatic palpitation.
 None of the patients needed any supportive therapy for thrombocytopenia or leukopenia.
-Although the presence of prominent anemia, none of the patients were on acute painful crisis during the detection.
+Although the presence of prominent anemia, none of the patients was on acute painful crisis during the detection.
 On the other hand, we detected autosplenectomy in 46.8%, avascular necrosis of bones in 18.9% (90.6% at the hip joints), leg ulcers in 12.7%, pulmonary hypertension in 11.5%, CRD in 8.3%, CHD in 7.7%, digital clubbing in 6.5%, stroke in 6.5%, exitus in 5.3%, COPD in 4.7%, and cirrhosis in 3.2% of the patients (Table 2).
 Although smoking was observed in 6.5% (22) of the patients, there was only one case (0.2%) of regular alcohol consumption, who was not cirrhotic at the moment.
 Although antiHCV was positive in two of the cirrhotics, HCV RNA was detected as negative by polymerase chain reaction in both.
 Prevalence of mortality was similar in both genders (4.7% versus 5.9% in females and males, respectively, p>0.05), and mean ages of such cases were 32.1 versus 29.1 years in females and males, respectively (p>0.05).